2BAD/bitrix/README.md

 > Is it finished?

 Not yet.
-However, what's in the docs already works, and not yet covered Bitrix operations can be done with a provided low-level client methods.
+What's in the docs already works, and not covered Bitrix operations can be done with a provided low-level client methods.

 > Does it handle authentication?